 Read more on PI in our blog on who needs professional indemnity insurance.

-Chances are there's some kit that you rely on for your business, whether that's a laptop, filming equipment or more technical machinery – so, protecting this should be a priority.
+Chances are there's some kit that you rely on for your business, whether that's a laptop, filming equipment or more technical machinery – so, protecting this with business contents cover should be a priority.
 Office contents covers everything in the office, including your fit-out, computers, office equipment, furniture and documents.
-You should also consider portable equipment insurance, which covers everything you take out and about with you, such as laptops, mobiles, cameras and tablets.
+You should also consider portable equipment, such as laptops, mobiles, cameras and tablets.

 Watch out for: if you're based in a co-working space, you may find that insurers won't cover you, stipulating that your belongings must be kept in a separate, locked office.
-So to make sure you're fully protected, go for a PI policy like ours, which covers property left unattended in a co-working space, providing it was stolen through forceable access to the building itself, an office, locker or desk drawer.
+So to make sure you're fully protected, think about business contents insurance like ours, which covers property left unattended in a co-working space, providing it was stolen through forceable access to the building itself, an office, locker or desk drawer.
 If you work on a desktop, you simply need to make sure they are attached to the desk with a Kensington Lock.

 Find out more in our blog on how to insure your stuff in a co-working space.